Rice Bowl

 The Japan Championship Rice Bowl is an annual American football national championship game held in Japan every January 3 that determines the champion of the X-League.
-Prior to the 2022 edition, the game matched up the champions of the Japan X Bowl with the college Koshien Bowl winners.
+The game was originally a collegiate all-star game until 1983.
+From 1984 to 2021, the game matched the champions of the Japan X Bowl with the college Koshien Bowl winners.
+However, after lopsided victories to the professional teams, discussions took place over whether this was a reasonable contest, and from 2022 the contest was changed so that it was between the two top professional teams.
 The game can draw over 30,000 spectators.

+Current champions

+The current 2025 champions are the Panasonic Impulse.
+They have played against the Fujitsu Frontiers in each of the Rice Bowl games since 2022, however the Frontiers had won each of the previous three games.